Sheko100/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The "12-combinations" script file ==> prints all possible combinations of two letters, except oo The "13-print_float" script file ==> prints a number with two decimal places The "100-decimal_to_hexadecimal" script file ==> converts a number from base 10 to base 16 The "101-rot13" script file ==> that encodes and decodes text using the rot13 encryption.
-Assume ASCII
+The "12-combinations" script file ==> prints all possible combinations of two letters, except oo The "13-print_float" script file ==> prints a number with two decimal places The "100-decimal_to_hexadecimal" script file ==> converts a number from base 10 to base 16 The "101-rot13" script file script file ==> that encodes and decodes text using the rot13 encryption.
+Assume ASCII The "102-odd" script file script file ==> prints every other line from the input, starting with the first line The "103-water_and_stir" script file ==>  adds the two numbers stored in the environment variables WATER and STIR and prints the result